isbvah/simple-calculator/README.md

 # simple-calculator
-Developed using Js, Html &amp; CSS
+Developed using Js, Html & CSS.
+'M+' and 'M-' buttons don't work .. rest of them do.